restrepo/JavaScriptTipsAndTricks/README.md

 # JavaScript
-Tips and Tricks for web development
+## Tips and Tricks for web development
+For a complete free course see https://www.freecodecamp.org/

 Browse as html:
 https://restrepo.github.io/JavaScriptTipsAndTricks/